 With the risks highlighted above, one question begs attention: are fossil fuel companies ready to transition their business models to meet the global goals?
 Research shows that this isn’t the case.
 Fossil fuel companies continue to allocate significant capital expenditures to fossil fuel producing projects and allocating low levels of capital to alternative energy projects.
 Over the long-term, the majority of planned projects will not be economically viable if the global climate goals are to be met, highlighting the significant risk of future asset write downs across the industry.
 This business-as-usual approach indicates these companies are not taking steps to protect their long-term value.

-Current remuneration of fossil fuel executives further entrenches the business-as-usual approach.
+The current remuneration of fossil fuel executives further entrenches the business-as-usual approach.
 Companies continue to incentivize their senior executives to increase production and explore for untapped reserves.
 As the low-carbon transition accelerates, fossil fuel companies’ lack of forward-looking strategies reduces their ability to protect their long-term value.

 What can investors do?

 As fossil fuel incumbents continue to support a gradual-transition scenario, assuming steady, long-term demand for their products, the market shifts underway point to a potentially rapid and disruptive transition for fossil fuel companies.
-Understanding these risks can serve as a foundation for building climate change management into an investment portfolio.
+Understanding the risks can serve as a foundation for building climate change management into an investment portfolio.
 While the UBC report focuses on the fossil fuel industry, the magnitude of the low-carbon transition will have impacts across sectors as businesses work to (or fail to) decarbonize.
 Other climate impacts such as physical risks and adaptation measures should also be taken into account.

 - How effectively are my investment managers or portfolio managers engaging with company management teams on their climate risk?